vivibui/bluemoon/README.md

 # Blue Moon Cinema
 Full-stack Website in Java and React JS

+## Description
+The core functionality of this website is to view movie, select showtime by filtered dates, reserve seats, and view reservation history.

 ## Spring Boot

 Note: Spring Boot has been configured to run on port `9000` for this project.
 During our class sessions we used port `8080`.
 It's changed so as not to avoid any posible conflicts with other things that you may be running concurrently.